Frequently asked questions

 What is ABA?

 ABA is an abbreviation for Applied Behaviour Analysis.
 Behaviour analysis is an evidence based, scientific discipline with a welath of empirical research to demonstrate its powerful efficacy on behaviour change.
 As it stems from the philosophy of behaviourism, behaviour analysis utilses the principles of behaviourism and applies these principles to create behaviour change that is of social significance.
-Behaviour analysis is used to promote learning and alter behaviour by assessing the individuals unique behaviour under a variety of environmental conditions, assessing various aspects and influences, and then designing behaviour change programmes based on the results of analyses.
+Behaviour analysis is used to promote learning and alter behaviour by assessing the individuals unique behaviour under a variety of environmental conditions, assessing various aspects and influences, and then designing behaviour change programmes based on the results of analysis.

 Behaviour analysis is one of the most sought after theraputic interventions for children with autism.
-Behaviour analysis views speech, language, communication, attention, social skills, (to name but a few) all as behaviours which are open to influence and change.
+Behaviour analysis views speech, language, communication, attention, sleep, toileting, social skills, (to name but a few) all as behaviours which are open to influence and change.
 They are behaviours which can be taught.
 They are all skills that can be taught.
 Similar to learning a skill, you can also unlearn a skill, and so behaviour analysis can also decrease behaviours which may not be functional for an Individual, and could possibly be harmful to themselves or others.

 What is a Board Certified Behaviour Analyst® (BCBA®)?